Indexical-Metrics-Measure-Advisory/watchmen-docs/docs/web-client/admin/pipeline.md

 ![Edit Pipeline](images/pipeline.png)

-Once pipeline edit work area is opened, all stages are collapsed and edit mode is on `Focus on Unit`.
-Here we introduce 3 edit modes,
+Once pipeline edit work area is opened, all stages are collapsed.

-- `Focus on Unit`: only one unit is expanded,
-- `Focus on Stage`: only on stage is expanded,
-- `Free Walk`: free to expand and collapse.

 ### Structure of Pipeline